fredericobenevides/ruby_clone/README.md

   1. 'my_profile1' will exclude only the "top_pattern".
   2. 'my_profile2' will exclude the "top_pattern" and "from_pattern"

-* Including a Pattern - include_pattern
+### Including a Pattern - include_pattern "pattern"

   Same as the exclude_pattern.
 If you need to include folders or files matching a pattern, use the include_pattern command.
 This command can be use in two ways: On the top of **RubyClone** file and/or inside the 'from' block.
-Below a complete example:
+Example:

     include_pattern "top_pattern"